Mounam Sammadham: Soundtrack

 Lyrics for the dubbed Telugu version Lawyer The Great were written by Rajasri.

 Reception

-N. Krishnaswamy of The Indian Express praised the film, particularly Mammootty's performance.
+N. Krishnaswamy of The Indian Express praised the film for the cast performances (particularly Mammootty), Ilaiyaraaja's music, the cinematography and Shivaji's comedy.
 C. R. K. of Kalki, however, was less positive, saying the film was like an ordinary novel.
 The film was both a critical and commercial success.